spacelift-io/user-documentation/docs/concepts/policy/trigger-policy.md

 ## Use cases

-Since trigger policies turn Spacelift into a Turing machine, you could probably use them to implement Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life), but there are a few more obvious use cases.
+Since trigger policies turn Spacelift into a Turing machine, you could probably use them to implement Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life){: rel="nofollow"}, but there are a few more obvious use cases.
 Let's have a look at two of them - interdependent Stacks and automated retries.

 ### Interdependent stacks